SirCabirus/Atommaster/README.md

 People who find it difficult to distinguish different shades of color can change the display mode of the beam passes before starting the game by pressing the B key.

+The learning mode can be switched on and off by pressing the L key.
+In the learning mode the atoms set by the computer are displayed, allowing the player to become familiar with the course of the beams.

+By default, sound effects are disabled.
+They can be switched on and off by pressing the S key.

 The cursor (the blue question mark) is moved with the cursor keys left and right on the query fields to move around the game field.